wangela/pixster/README.md

 The following **optional** features are implemented:

 - [x] Add a tab bar for **Now Playing** movies and **Popular Shows** for TV.
-- [ ] Implement segmented control to switch between list view and grid view.
+- [x] Implement segmented control to switch between list view and grid view.
 - [ ] Add a search bar.
 - [ ] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
 - [ ] Customize the highlight and selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

 - [x] Handle TV shows in addition to movies
+- [x] Remember user preference for list view or grid view across tabs and across app restarts
+- [x] Customize the tab bar

 ## Video Walkthrough